Former East Bengal assistant Mario Rivera returns as head coach | Goal.com

 Rivera, 42, was replaced by Josep Ferre as the East Bengal in the ongoing term until the 3-1 defeat against Gokulam Kerala ahead of the Kolkata derby.

-As River is expected to take over the reins at the club by around the first or second week of February depending on his visa formalities, Ferre's replacement in Trulls and fellow-assistant Bastab Roy will be in charge of the team until then.
+As River is expected to take over the reins at the club by around the first or second week of February depending on the completion of his visa formalities before traveling to India, Ferre's replacement in Trulls and fellow-assistant Bastab Roy will be in charge of the team until then.

 Currently seventh on the table with eight points from seven games, East Bengal to travel to Coimbatore to face Chennai City (January 25) in their next I-League encounter before returning to Kalyani for three consecutive home ties against Indian Arrows, Aizawl FC and Punjab FC on February 1, 7 and 13 respectively.